-The grant of the Sponsor Shares is recognised as equity-settled share-based payments under IFRS 2.
+The grants of certain Sponsor Shares are recognised as equity-settled share-based payments under IFRS 2.
 Services received in exchange for the grant of any share-based payments are measured by reference to the fair value of the instruments at the grant date, which is determined to be the date of completion of an acquisition.
+This is on the basis that there is no clarity as to the nature and value of the instruments until the acquisition is finally approved, as they are effectively an economic interest in the acquired business.
 Share-based payments are recognised as an expense in the Statement of Comprehensive Income.
+Any Sponsor Shares issued for which a service is not received represent a shareholder transaction (in their capacity as shareholders), and is therefore classified as equity under IAS 32.

-NOTES TO THE UNAUDITED CONDENSED FINANCIAL STATEMENTS, continued For the period from 1 July 2022 to 31 December 2022
+NOTES TO THE UNAUDITED CONDENSED FINANCIAL STATEMENTS, continued For the three and nine month periods ended 31 March 2023